GANGANI/toporesolve/README.md

 # Large Language Models

 A total of 5 LLMs were tested in various ways.
-GPT 4o was tested using the API for a fee.
+GPT-4o-mini was tested using the API for a fee.
 Others were tested via HuggingFace, some of which were fine-tuned prior to testing.

-The finetuned models (Llama27b, Llama213b, and Mistral7b) were sourced from https://github.com/uhuohuy/LLM-geocoding/blob/main/README.md.
-The authors trained 5 LLMs on comprehensive datasets derived from news articles, tweets, Wikipedia, etc. Read the full paper [here](https://www.tandfonline.com/doi/full/10.1080/13658816.2024.2405182).
-Their data, training and testing code can all be found in the github repo linked above.
+## Rgular (Non-Finetined) Models

 ## gpt-4o-mini

+This GPT model is a more affordable and faster option than **gpt-4o** (which is high-level and used for complex tasks, and more expensive), perfect for lightweight tasks.
+It costs $0.150 per 1M input tokens as compared to gpt-4o's $2.50 per 1M input tokens.
+See https://openai.com/api/pricing/ for details.

 ### Requirements
 - Create an account on OpenAI's development platform (https://platform.openai.com/)